The 2026 Market Guide to Secure Global SD-WAN Managed Service Providers

 | Smaller support organisation compared to tier-1 carriers |

-| Less suitable for distributed operations |
+| Less suitable for highly distributed global operations |

 GTT Communications

 GTT Communications is a managed service aggregator, combining multiple carriers into a single offering.
-Following financial restructuring that completed in 2022, GTT has refocused on enterprise services, emphasising their carrier-agnostic approach that mixes various connectivity options (MPLS, internet and 4G) to optimise cost and performance.
+Following financial restructuring that completed in 2022, GTT has refocused on enterprise services under its core "GTT Global" connectivity identity, emphasising their carrier-agnostic approach that mixes various connectivity options (MPLS, internet and 4G) to optimise cost and performance.

 GTT offers standard 99.9% end-to-end uptime commitments with service credits for outages exceeding 4 hours.
-They maintain 24x7 Network Operations Centres in both the US and EMEA regions, providing proactive monitoring of their backbone and customer sites.
+They maintain 24/7 Network Operations Centres in both the US and EMEA regions, providing proactive monitoring of their backbone and customer sites.

 For security integration, GTT partners with established vendors such as Fortinet and Palo Alto Networks rather than developing proprietary solutions.
 Their portfolio includes SASE and direct cloud connectivity services to major providers including AWS and Azure, facilitating hybrid cloud architectures with consistent performance.